yujinz/yujinz.github.io/content/posts/project-face-stylizer.md

 thumbnailImage: https://lh3.googleusercontent.com/d/1czIvnAaIXjvKJiOm_KrrSAyKr9AMQvsy=s220?authuser=0
 ---

 A face stylizer that puts an artistic mask generated from a portrait painting on the face in a photo.
-It detects facial keypoints in both the painting and the photo, warps the painting onto the photo according to the keypoints, and blends them with different weights on different areas.
+It detects facial keypoints, warps the painting onto the photo according to the keypoints, and blends them with different weights on different areas.
 <!--more-->

 ![face-stylizer sample output](https://lh3.googleusercontent.com/d/1czIvnAaIXjvKJiOm_KrrSAyKr9AMQvsy=s220?authuser=0)